 Q: We are trying to figure out how to pay for our parents to move to an assisted living community.
 Their budget is fairly tight.
 My dad was a veteran though and I’ve heard there is assistance specifically for senior care.
 Does that cover assisted living?

 A: The Aid & Attendance benefit can help veterans and their surviving spouse pay for care if they qualify.
-Call the Five Star Senior Living community nearest you to learn more about this unique benefit.
+Contact the Five Star Senior Living community nearest you to learn more about this unique benefit.

-Q: My mom and I are starting to research Memory Care Assisted Living communities in Indiana for my father.
+Q: My mom and I are starting to research Memory Care Assisted Living communities for my father.
 His Alzheimer’s disease has progressed to the point where we can no longer safely manage him at home.
 My parents purchased long-term care insurance many years ago.
 Will it help to pay for assisted living or just a nursing home?

 A: It depends upon the policy.
 Many do help pay for care in a licensed assisted living community.
 Typically on a daily rate.
 You should definitely review their policy or call the insurer to be sure.